siddarthx07/ai-job-application-helper/README.md

 3. Click "Save Resume"

 ### Step 2: Navigate to a Job
-1. Go to Glassdoor or Greenhouse and find a job you want to apply for
+1. Go to a Greenhouse-powered job application page
-2. Open the job application page
+2. Open the job application form
-3. The extension will automatically detect job details and the site type
+3. The extension will automatically detect job details and confirm Greenhouse support

 ### Step 3: Generate Cover Letter
 1. Click the extension icon